 of science and Technology.
 She received her M.B.A. and M.A. in economics at Troy University.

 Rania’s research interests include public choice, Austrian economics, political economy,

 Islamic finance, and Islamic economics.
 Rania’s native language is Arabic, she enjoys

 traveling, hiking, and writing.
 She has published a collection of short stories in

-Labanyalata Roy is a fourth-year Ph.D. student in economics at MTSU.
-She has accepted a PERI Dissertation Fellowship beginning Spring 2021.
+Labanyalata Roy is currently a lecturer at Kennesaw State University and a Ph.D. candidate in economics at MTSU.
+She was the previous recipient of the PERI Dissertation Fellowship in 2021.
 Her research interests include Applied Microeconomics, Political Economy, Economic History and Behavioral Economics.
 She earned her M.Phil. in Economics in 2014 and her M.A. in Economics in 2011 from Jawaharlal Nehru University.
-Visit Labanyalata's website to learn more.

 Zeynep Beyhan was the 2019-20 Visiting Ph.D.
 Fellow in the Political Economy Research Institute at MTSU.
-She was a third-year Ph.D. candidate in economics at University of Macerata (Italy).
+She is an She recieved her Ph.D. in economics in 2021 at University of Macerata (Italy).
 She earned her bachelor’s degree and her M.A in economics at University of Uludağ (Turkey).
 Zeynep also did internships at Central Bank of Turkey, The Ministery Economy of Turkey, The Embassy of the Republic of Turkey, and the Office of the Commercial Counsellor in Italy.
 Zeynep’s main research interests include Sustainable Development, Regional Political Risk and International Political Economy.
 In addition to her native Turkish, she speaks English and Italian.

 2021 Summer Fellows